Who are the Best American Reclining Sofa and Sectional Manufacturers?

 Written by Jeff Frank

-The companies and ratings listed in this article have been compiled by Jeff Frank, a 40 year veteran of the furniture industry.
+The 18 companies reviewed in this article have been selected by Jeff Frank, a 40 year veteran of the furniture industry.

-Mr. Frank is the author of over 300 articles on a wide range of furniture topics.
+Mr. Frank is the author of over 800 articles on a wide range of furniture topics covering manufacturing, retail, design, marketing and quality issues.

 Ratings and comments are based on his personal opinion and available information.